 Searching for new wine favourites that make you go ‘aha!’ like the time before will be difficult.
 You’ll likely hit a plateau, and probably try hundreds more wines until you find one that makes you have the same epiphany as before.

 There are tons of articles and books about wine, so get reading!
 There are books that concentrate more on the fermentation process, and other books full of great information about your favourites.

 Try Bold Wines

 Once you’ve tried all of the basic, simple wines, found a few ‘aha!’ wines, and seem to have hit a plateau, it’s time to try some more coveted, bold wines.
-Some of the most sought after wines in the world are big and bold!
+Some of the most sought-after wines in the world is big and bold!

 Drink Strange, Complicated Wines

 On your way to becoming a wine expert, you’ll want to try to find complexity in wine to help expand your palate and senses.
 You’re drinking a complex wine if:

 - You can name more than 2 fruits as a flavour in the wine.

 - You can name over 3 other characteristics.

 - The flavour of the wine changes from the second you taste it to the second you swallow it.